Golf-PGA Championship second-round leaderboard

-LOUISVILLE, Kentucky Aug 8 Second-round leaderboard at the 96th PGA Championship being played at Valhalla Golf Club on Friday (U.S. unless stated):
+LOUISVILLE, Kentucky Aug 8 Latest second-round leaderboard at the 96th PGA Championship being played at Valhalla Golf Club on Friday (U.S. unless stated):

 Par Holes